Chronic Fatigue Syndrome Diagnosis

-(Click through for a list of simple steps to live with a CFS diagnosis, manage the symptoms and assist the possibility of recovery.)
+Alternatively, click through for a list of simple steps to live with a CFS diagnosis, manage the symptoms and assist the possibility of recovery.)

 Katherine comments on the IOM criteria for Chronic Fatigue Syndrome Diagnosis

 Many people with CFS do not take repeated movement of any muscle group without subsequent muscle fatigue and muscle pain.
-Persisting in the movement leads to a reduction in the amount of exertion that muscle will take before fatigue and pain set in.
+Persisting in the movement leads to a reduction in the amount of exertion that the muscle will tolerate before fatigue and pain set in.
 For myself post exertional muscle fatigue is the most limiting of the CFS symptoms.

+Personal experience.
 As a result of this symptom of muscle fatigue and pain following movement, I experience the most pain and the most restricted movement in those parts of my body which I use the most - my eyes and my fingers.
 Historically I had extreme muscle fatigue in my arms, leading me to rely on carers to feed me for 14 years.

 - I agree with the Institute of Medicine (IOM) that a Chronic Fatigue Syndrome diagnosis should not be given before 6 months.
 It is difficult to be ill so long without a diagnosis, but chronic fatigue is symptom of many different chronic illnesses.